Hyotni/Hyotni/README.md

 - 👋 Hi, I’m @Hyotni
-- 👀 I’m interested in web, unity
+- 👀 I’m interested in Web, Unity
-- 🌱 I’m currently learning html, css
+- 🌱 I’m currently learning Web(HTML, CSS, ...)
-- 📫 You can contact me by e-mail >> p.daia1823@gmail.com
+- 📫 You can contact me by e-mail

 <!---
 Hyotni/Hyotni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.